-At a press conference Tuesday in Hollywood hyping their highly anticipated coheadlining tour with Mötley Crüe, the Kisses showman touted the rock and roll shows his band is known for in comparison with what he called "fake" productions of some today's biggest pop stars.
+At a press conference Tuesday in Hollywood hyping their highly anticipated coheadlining tour with Mötley Crüe, the Kiss showman touted the rock and roll shows his band is known for in comparison with what he called "fake" productions of some today's biggest pop stars.

 But he caused a stir when he singled out the "S&M" singer as one of the worst offenders.